MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card-visual-new-format-settings.md

 #### Accent bar

-The **Accent bar** toggle, when enabled, is a simple yet effective way to draw attention to key metrics on your cards and providing additional visual cues to highlight important information, using these settings.
+The **Accent bar** toggle, when enabled, is a simple yet effective way to draw attention to key metrics on your cards and providing more visual cues to highlight important information, using these settings.

 [!INCLUDE [cards-accent-bar-position](../includes/core-visuals/cards-accent-bar-position.md)]
 [!INCLUDE [global-color-palette-fx](../includes/core-visuals/global-color-palette-fx.md)]